MaxInvent

 10 min

 Temu enforces roughly 4 req/sec per seller.
-With a 1,000-SKU catalogue, that's 4 minutes minimum per full sync cycle.
-MaxInvent sets Temu cadence to 30 min (safe headroom) and pushes immediately on dispatch as a backstop.
+With a 1,000-SKU catalogue, that creates a practical floor for a full sync cycle.
+MaxInvent sets Temu cadence to 30 min by default and can push on dispatch as a backstop.

-• Rate limits are enforced per seller account, not per IP — you can't get around them with multiple IPs.
+• Rate limits are enforced per seller account, not per IP.

 • If you hit the limit, Temu returns HTTP 429.
 MaxInvent backs off exponentially.